lexin4ever/requirejs-css-plugin/readme.md

 css-build.js	//during optimization
 css-built.js	//during optimization
 ```
-load a css file by the requirejs plugin syntax
+load css files by the requirejs plugin syntax
 ```
 requirejs(['css!style.css','css!more.css','othermodules'],function(css1,css2,c){
 	//css loaded, but I cannot be sure that they are already parsed by browser.